Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/Creative Characters S2 E2_ Dewey Bryan Saunders.md

   <div class="component-quote">
           <div class="quote-Text">
         <span class="quote-Text-first-letter">“</span>
                   <span>I remember Drake and Mac Miller re-posted my portraits and Mac Miller almost put me on, because that day I got 2 or 3,000 followers in five minutes.
 It was insane.
-And I was like, ‘okay, this formula is working.’<span class="quote-Text-last-letter">”</span></span>
+And I was like, ‘okay, this formula is working.’</span>
+                <span class="quote-Text-last-letter">”</span>
       </div>
               <div class="citation">